HumanSignal/label-studio/docs/source/guide/start.md

 | uniform | Tasks are sampled with equal probabilities. |
 | prediction-score-min | Tasks with the minimum average prediction score are shown to annotators.
 To use this option, you must also include predictions data in the task data that you import into Label Studio. |

 You can also use the API to set up sampling for a specific project.
 Send a PATCH request to the `/api/projects/<project_id>` endpoint to set sampling for the specified project.
-See the [API reference for projects](/api#operation/projects_partial_update).
+For more information, see the [API reference for projects](/api#operation/projects_partial_update).

 Individual annotators can also control the order in which they label tasks by adjusting the filtering and ordering of labeling tasks in the Label Studio UI.
-See [Set up your labeling project](setup.html).
+For more information, see [Set up your labeling project](setup.html).